-Endocrine disrupting chemicals can be found in flame retardants, pesticides, and plasticizers such as phthalates.
-In today’s world, it is difficult to escape exposure to such chemicals.
+Endocrine disrupting chemicals (EDCs) can be found in flame retardants, pesticides, and plasticizers such as phthalates.
+In today’s world, it is difficult to escape exposure to endocrine disruptors.
 There are over 100 different endocrine disrupting chemicals and they can be found throughout your home.
 Their effects are now being studied, but some of the key issues can be summarized by reading these recent headlines:

 - “Endocrine disruptors’ link to infertility confirmed”